-About Chemical Resistance in Plastic Materials
+About Plastic Materials' Chemical Resistance

 Polymers' chemical resistance stands as a complex topic with true chemical resistance depending on other factors such as temperature, concentration, and exposure time.
 While this section pertains mostly to those specifically in Life Sciences, many concepts still carry over.
 We have a more general chemical compatibility chart for most popular plastic materials applicable to those in other industries.
 Explore our general chemical resistance chart here.
 Please note that actual suitability hinges largely on the application, i.e. how that chemical will interact with the product's core material.